-Certified heat-treated firewood is packaged and clearly marked with a state or federal seal.
+Firewood Regulations: Only heat-treated firewood that is bundled and certified by the United States Department of Agriculture (USDA) or a state Department of Agriculture may be brought into the park.
+Campers may also collect dead and down wood found in the park for campfires.Certified heat-treated firewood is packaged and clearly marked with a state or federal seal.
 Heat-treated wood is available from a growing list of private businesses in communities around the park.
 Concessioners at Cades Cove, Smokemont, and Elkmont will provide heat-treated wood for sale during their operating season (typically March through October at Smokemont and Elkmont and through December at Cades Cove).
-Visit www.nature.org/firewoodmap for a map of local stores and businesses that sell certified firewood.
+Check the campground page that you intend to camp at for for a list of local stores and businesses that sell certified firewood.
 Additional information about this regulation.

 The park has seven areas where groups may camp.
 These areas are listed in the table below, along with the operation dates and contact numbers for site information.
 Group campsites are open only during the months listed.Group campsites will accommodate tents only.
 Generator use is not allowed in group campsite areas.
 Trailers, campers, or other wheeled units are not permitted.
 Showers and electric hookups are not available in park campgrounds, however shower facilities are available in the communities surrounding the national park.
 Please inquire about the nearest facilities when you check-in at the campground.The minimum party size is seven, and the maximum length of stay is fourteen nights in these areas.
 Check out time is noon.
 You are welcome to call the ranger station to obtain site-specific information, but be aware that the ranger stations are field offices and are not staffed during all hours!
 You must have reservations to camp at a group site.
 You can make reservations online or by phoning the National Park Reservation Service toll-free at (877) 444-6777.
 Additional information about when you can make reservations.
 Payment is required at the time the reservation is made.